Back to Blog

 When You Might Need a Replacement

-The most common reason for needing a replacement is a lost Medicare card.
+Lost or stolen card: The most common reason for needing a replacement.
 If you misplace it or suspect theft, request a new one immediately.

-If your Medicare card becomes bent, faded, or scratched, making it hard for providers to read, then it’s time for a replacement.
-Request a new one to avoid any issues at appointments.
+Damaged or unreadable card: If your Medicare card becomes bent, faded, or scratched, making it hard for providers to read, request a new one to avoid issues at appointments.

 How To Keep Your Medicare Card Safe